Linux utility & productivity tools

 ls List directory contents. - List files one per line: ls -1 - List all files, including hidden files: ls -a - Long format list (permissions, ownership, size and modification date) of all files: ls -la - Long format list with size displayed using human readable units (KB, MB, GB): ls -lh - Long format list sorted by size (descending): ls -lS - Long format list of all files, sorted by modification date (oldest first): ls -ltr

-We can see clear info and usage of
+We can see clear usage of

 ls command.
 To install

 Rule of thumb: If you are in a hurry, use